realnews-gateway/emergency-publishing-system/emergency-channel/publisher/pipeline.md

 The Publisher pipeline consists of the following stages:

-1. **Input Reception**
+### 1. Input Reception
-   Receives finalized content from the Distributor module.
+Receives finalized, sanitized content from the Distributor module.
+No raw or unverified data is accepted at this stage.

-2. **Formatting**
+### 2. Formatting
-   Converts internal content into publishable formats such as HTML, RSS, JSON, Markdown, or plaintext.
+Converts internal content into channel‑specific formats such as HTML, RSS, JSON, Markdown, or micro‑feeds.

-3. **Channel Selection**
+Formatting is deterministic and non‑destructive.

+### 3. Channel Selection
-   Determines which publishing channels to use based on content type, urgency, and availability.
+Determines which publishing channels to use based on:

+- Content type
+- Urgency
+- Network conditions
+- Channel availability

+Selection is deterministic but configurable per deployment.

-4. **Packaging**
+### 4. Packaging
-   Prepares channel‑specific payloads (e.g., RSS items, HTML pages, JSON feeds).

-5. **Delivery Execution**
+Prepares channel‑specific payloads, such as:

+- RSS feed items
+- HTML pages
+- JSON API responses
+- Minimal micro‑feed payloads

+Packaging ensures each channel receives a correctly structured artifact.

+### 5. Delivery Execution
-   Sends the packaged content to external endpoints.
+Uses delivery adapters to transmit payloads to external endpoints.
+Adapters abstract the underlying protocol (HTTP, email, IPFS, P2P, etc.).

-6. **Fallback and Redundancy**
+### 6. Fallback and Redundancy
-   Retries delivery using alternative channels if primary delivery fails.

-7. **Audit Logging**
+If delivery fails or network conditions degrade, the pipeline:

+- Retries with exponential backoff
+- Switches to alternative channels
+- Broadcasts through multiple channels
+- Degrades to minimal payload mode

+Fallback ensures delivery even under censorship or instability.

+### 7. Audit Logging
-   Records publishing actions for transparency and debugging.
+Records publishing actions, channel decisions, and fallback events for transparency and debugging.

 ---